fusepoolP3/p3-xslt-factory-gui/README.txt

-A GUI to configure a batchrefine-transfomer.
+A GUI to configure a xslt-transfomer.

 Compile with